GovReady/govready-q/Schema.md

     type: external-function
     function: {function-name}

-where `{function-name}` identifies the Python function to be executed.
-If `{function-name}` does not have any dots, then the function is loaded from a Python module that is named the same as the YAML file, except with a `py` extension instead of `yaml`.
-If `{function-name}` has a dot, then it is a Python module/function path and the Python module must be globally available, like `guidedmodules.sample_external_functions.sample_function`.

-The function should have the following signature:

-	my_function(module=None, question=None, answers=None, **kwargs):
-	    pass
+where `{function-name}` identifies the Python function to be executed in an accompanying Python module.
+See Accessing External Python Code above for how Python functions are located (but the arguments provided to the function are different, see next paragraph).

 The arguments provide information about the module and the question being answered as well as all of the answers to the module that have been provided so far. `question` is a dict containing the question's specification (i.e. a dict containing keys `id`, `type`, and `function`, and whatever else might be in this part of the the YAML file). `answers` is a dict mapping question IDs to answer values. `**kwargs` ensures forwards-compatibility with future versions of Q.